Voicings

 Skipping strings:

 Not all these major voicings can be changed to minor shapes in practice.
 The fingering doesn't always work.
-See lection on minor chords.
+See the lesson on minor chords.

-Voicing with smaller intervals like 1 3 5 1 are considered as closed voicings
+Voicings with smaller intervals like 1 3 5 1 are considered closed voicings;

-those with larger intervals (and therefore bigger distance between lowest and highest note) are called open voicings*
+those with larger intervals (and therefore a bigger distance between the lowest and highest note) are called open voicings*

-*) Not to be confused with open chords, which is a term for all guitar chord shapes using open strings.
+*) Not to be confused with open chords, a term for guitar chord shapes that use open strings.

 Voicings for 7th chords